Published by Blue Grid Media • Updated for 2026 • 14 min read

 $800 ÷ $111 = 7.2x return on ad spend

 Run this calculation every month.
 If your cost per booked job is profitable and scalable, increase your budget.
-If it isn't, the problem is almost never the CPL itself — it's answer rate, booking rate on calls, or bad lead disputes you're not filing.
+If it isn't, the problem is almost never the CPL itself.
+It's usually answer rate, booking rate on calls, or bad lead disputes you're not filing.
+We see this all the time.

 | Industry | Avg CPL | Avg Job Value | Est. Cost/Booked Job* | Approx. ROAS |